-- 2.1 In considering any planning application for development, the local planning authority will be guided by current legislation, the policy framework set by government planning policy, by current Local Plan policy and by other material considerations. - 2.2 The National Planning Policy Framework (NPPF 2021) states that planning applications should consider the potential impact of the development upon heritage assets which includes both designated heritage assets (for example listed buildings and Conservation Areas) and non-designated heritage assets usually comprising assets recorded on a Local List or the Historic Environment Record.
+- 2.1 General - 2.1.1 In considering any planning application for development, the local planning authority will be guided by current legislation, the policy framework set by government planning policy, by current Local Plan policy and by other material considerations. - 2.1.2 The national policy framework (NPPF, DLUHC 2024) states that planning applications should consider the potential impact of the development upon heritage assets which includes both designated heritage assets (for example listed buildings and Conservation Areas) and non-designated heritage assets usually comprising assets recorded on a Local List or the Historic Environment Record.

-Current Legislation
+2.2 Current Legislation

-2.3 The Planning (Listed Buildings and Conservation Areas) Act 1990 provides for the protection of listed buildings and Conservation Areas and is largely expressed in the planning process through policies in regional and local planning guidance, as outlined below.
-This act is the primary legislative instrument addressing the treatment of listed buildings and conservation areas through the planning process.

-- 2.4 Section 66 of the 1990 Act states that "...in considering whether to grant planning permission for development which affects a listed building or its setting, the local planning authority or, as the case may be, the Secretary of State shall have special regard to the desirability of preserving the building or its setting or any features of special architectural or historic interest which it possesses". - 2.5 Buildings on the list are graded to reflect their relative architectural and historic interest, based on the below: - Grade I buildings are of exceptional interest; - Grade II buildings are particularly important buildings of more than special interest; - Grade II buildings are of special interest, warranting every effort to preserve them. - 2.6 In addition to the statutory criteria for listing, i.e. architectural and historic interest, and group value, the following general principles are also considered by the Secretary of State when determining if a building is suitable for addition to the list of building of special architectural and historic interest:

-Age and rarity: the older a building is, and the fewer the surviving examples of its kind, the more likely it is to have special interest.
+- 2.2.1 The Planning (Listed Buildings and Conservation Areas) Act 1990 (the 1990 Act) provides for the protection of listed buildings and Conservation Areas and is largely expressed in the planning process through policies in regional and local planning guidance, as outlined below.
+This act is the primary legislative instrument addressing the treatment of listed buildings and Conservation Areas through the planning process. - 2.2.2 Section 66 of the 1990 Act states that '...in considering whether to grant planning permission for development which affects a listed building or its setting, the local planning authority or, as the case may be, the Secretary of State shall have special regard to the desirability of preserving the building or its setting or any features of special architectural or historic interest which it possesses'. - 2.2.3 Buildings on the list are graded to reflect their relative architectural and historic interest, based on the below: - Grade I buildings are of exceptional interest; - Grade II buildings are particularly important buildings of more than special interest; - Grade II buildings are of special interest, warranting every effort to preserve them. - 2.2.4 In addition to the statutory criteria for listing, i.e. architectural and historic interest, and group value, the following general principles are also considered by the Secretary of State when determining if a building is suitable for addition to the list of building of special architectural and historic interest: - 2.2.5 Age and rarity: the older a building is, and the fewer the surviving examples of its kind, the more likely it is to have special interest.
 The following chronology is meant as a guide to assessment; the dates are indications of likely periods of interest and are not absolute.
 The relevance of age and rarity will vary according to the particular type of building because for some types, dates other than those outlined below are of significance.
 However, the general principles used are that: